Bringing AAUW to Cleveland, Ohio’s East Side

 From the moment we ask children what they want to “be” when they grow up, we exalt the dream job as if it were life’s ultimate objective.
 Many entangle their identities with their jobs, with predictable damage to happiness, wellbeing, and even professional success.

-In The Good Enough Job, journalist Simone Stolzoff traces how work has come to dominate Americans’ lives—and why we find it so difficult to let go.
+In The Good Enough Job, journalist and innovation designer Simone Stolzoff traces how work has come to dominate Americans’ lives—and why we find it so difficult to let go.
 Rather than treat work as a calling or a dream, he asks what it would take to reframe work as a part of life rather than the entirety of our lives.
 What does it mean for a job to be good enough?

 AAUW Ohio Continues the Discussions